tommyjcarpenter/computer-notes/problems_blowups_crashes/arch_botched_kernel_update_meltdown.md

 2. Mount your root partition: `mount /dev/sda# /mnt`
 3. Change your root directory: `arch-chroot /mnt`
 4. Reinstall the kernel: `pacman -S linux`
+5. MAY have to do mkinitcpio -p linux

 This was adapted from the below instructions and link however some of the steps didn’t apply since I don’t have a separate arch boot partition for the imz image (DO NOT CONFUSE THIS WITH BOOT PARTITION FOR THE GRUB!)